 When I first started trying to use the Rule of Thirds, cropping was my best friend.
-Google’s Picasa was my tool of choice, and although I tried to frame nicely in the camera, I was constantly using the crop tool to re-compose my pictures using thirds.
-Go ahead and use Lightroom, or PicMonkey, or whatever tool you use to crop.
+Although I tried to frame nicely in the camera, I was constantly using the crop tool to recompose my pictures using thirds.
+Go ahead and use Lightroom or whatever tool you wish to crop.
 Over the years, I’ve refined my eye and I can now shoot this way without cropping at all.

 (If I were a new photographer today, I’d be able to learn even faster since most mirrorless cameras can show you a display with the Rule of Thirds grid live in the viewfinder.)

 Interesting points on the intersections